 - A subsidy to hire an innovation broker for advice (in Dutch).

 - A subsidy to organise networking events (in Dutch) such as masterclasses, workshops or conferences.

 Who can apply?

 The conditions are different for each instrument.
 Consult the instruments above (via the provided links) for more information.
-You can use the SME self-assessment tool to check if your organisation fits the criteria of an SME.
+You can use the SME self-assessment tool (in Dutch) to check if your organisation fits the criteria of an SME.